mreineck/ducc/README.md

 interpolated values for a given list of detector pointings.

 Algorithmic details:
-- the code uses `ducc.sht` SHTs to compute the data cube
+- the code uses `ducc.sht` SHTs and `ducc.fft` FFTs to compute the data cube
 - shared-memory parallelization is provided via standard C++ threads.
 - for interpolation, the algorithm and kernel described in https://arxiv.org/abs/1808.06736 are used.
 This allows very efficient